dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.60/_index.md

 **CACTWO-7443 {{< rawhtml >}}<span style="color:#1F497D">(Enhancement)</span>{{< /rawhtml >}}**

-CAC will no longer remove CPT Code suggestions from inpatient accounts with a length of stay of 5 days or more if the appsetting "hideCPTonInpatientAccounts" is set to false.
+Fusion CAC will no longer remove CPT Code suggestions from inpatient accounts with a length of stay of 5 days or more if the appsetting "hideCPTonInpatientAccounts" is set to false.
 Now, the removal will only occur if "hideCPTonInpatientAccounts" is set to true.

 <hr style="height:1px;border-width:0;color:gray;background-color:black">